davidzqhuang/basicapp/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.AA
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start making apps by modifying `src/app/[calculator, applet2]/page.tsx`